 Mahalo to Art Yamamato of Fairway Independent Mortgage Corporation for supporting this podcast.

-June 13, 2022: Former Rainbow Warrior Men’s Basketball player and recent addition to UH staff as an Assistant Coach for the men’s team, Michael Thomas, joins host James for this week’s episode of the “Off The Court” podcast.
+This week on Episode 8, former Rainbow Warrior Men’s Basketball player and recent addition to UH staff as an Assistant Coach for the men’s team, Michael Thomas, joins the podcast.
 From embracing the responsibility of being in the public eye and representing for the people of Hawai’i, to then navigating the pressure and noise that can come from being in the spotlight, Mike brings us into the headspace of his career playing for UH and how he eventually saw a career path in coaching for his alma mater.
 Listen in to this incredibly insightful conversation as Mike reflects with James about the importance of breaking down the game mentally, understanding financial management as a student-athlete and its indirect correlation to your fitness and nutritional health, and what up-and-coming elite athletes should prioritize in the recruitment process of playing at the next level.

 This week on Episode 7, Dalton Solbrig hosts a mini Hawaii Men’s Volleyball reunion for special guests Joe and Gage Worsley and Colton Cowell.
 These UH MVB legends chat about playing on the same team again, on SVG Lüneburg in Germany, and talk through their experiences with injuries and mental health as they progressed through their volleyball careers.